 Crazy for mezze?
 Love a labneh?
-The Ottoman Room has developed a loyal following of Middle Eastern food lovers since it opened in November last year – many initially curious to see what lay through the black and gold mosaic archway which links it to the casual street front bar and café, Fat Prince.
+The Ottomani has developed a loyal following of Middle Eastern food lovers since it opened in November last year – many initially curious to see what lay through the black and gold mosaic archway which links it to the casual street front bar and café, Fat Prince.

 What’s on the menu?